Building AI Microservices with Flask 3.1.3: Async, Scalable, and Production-Ready

 Introduction: Why Flask Still Dominates the AI Microservice World

 Flask has long been the Python developer’s favorite for APIs — it’s lightweight, flexible, and battle-tested.
-But in 2026, it’s also async-friendly and ASGI-compatible, which makes it perfect for AI microservices that need to handle concurrent requests to external LLM APIs.
+In 2026, it also supports async def routes, allowing you to write asynchronous view functions.

 Flask 3.1.3: What’s New and Why It Matters